clausb/lisp-profiler/README.md

 ## Limitations

+CoCreate Modeling implements a subset of CLtL2 only, which means that some of the other available profiling tools for Common Lisp cannot be used, or at least not directly.
+Therefore, providing a profiler for CoCreate Modeling is the top priority, even if this means that lisp-profiler may become incompatible with other Lisp implementations.

-This code is geared towards use in CoCreate Modeling.
-I will try to provide some level of compatibility with other Lisp dialects, but this is not a top priority (yet).
+I will try to provide at least a minimum level of compatibility with other Lisp dialects, though.
+Every now and then, I may even verify that claim by running tests :-D